Welcome to the ’fo

-Good wine is about stories... all the stories that went into the making of the wine, and all the stories that come out of the sharing.
+Good wine is stories... in the making of the wine, and in the sharing.
 Your stories.
 The stories we make together.

 But it’s also just a drink – a delicious drink, that can bring food alive and make you smile and feel something.
-Good wine should never be intimidating, or the domain of a chosen few self-proclaimed “connoisseurs” – that’s all just bowties and bullshit, and those days are gone.
+Good wine should never be intimidating, or the domain of a few self-proclaimed ‘connoisseurs’ – that’s all just bowties and bullshit, and those days are gone.